-When you delete or rename a database in Amazon Aurora - MySQL, Zoho Analytics loses its connectivity with the source database.
+When you delete or rename a database in Amazon Aurora MySQL, Zoho Analytics loses its connectivity with the source database.
 If you have renamed the database, click on the Edit Connection button and update the settings (Refer this presentation).
-If you have deleted the database in the Amazon Aurora - MySQL database, then the corresponsing workspace in Zoho Analytics needs to be deleted as well (Refer next question).
+If you have deleted the database in the Amazon Aurora MySQL database, then the corresponding workspace in Zoho Analytics needs to be deleted as well (Refer next question).

 If you have used the Live connect option to fetch the data, then you will have to delete the workspace in Zoho Analytics to remove the connection.